Shadow-Admins/Cyber_Club/Starting_Point/VulnHub/MrRobot/README.md

 ```

 <p></p>
 Its never that easy, so we will move onto the Privilege Escalation (priv esc) stage of this box.
+(If you dont already have <a href="https://book.hacktricks.xyz/" rel="nofollow">HackTricks</a> bookmarked you need to go and do that now, It has a specific <a href="https://book.hacktricks.xyz/linux-unix/linux-privilege-escalation-checklist" rel="nofollow">page</a> on linux priv esc which comes with a checklist and you can visit his <a href="https://github.com/carlospolop/hacktricks/tree/master/linux-unix/privilege-escalation" rel="nofollow">GitHub</a> page for the commands to run.
+This way of priv esc is manual so you search each item until you find the exploitable route to escalate, however I will show you an awesome script that will enumerate the system for us!)

+<p></p>
 The first thing you should always try is this command:
 <p></p>

 ```